 CP recognizes customers with 2021 Safe Shipper Award for exemplary safety behaviour

 CALGARY, AB, Oct.
-24, 2022 /CNW/ - Canadian Pacific CP CP is honoured to recognize 59 shippers with its annual Safe Shipper Award for safely transporting hazardous materials by rail in 2021.
+24, 2022 /PRNewswire/ - Canadian Pacific CP CP is honoured to recognize 59 shippers with its annual Safe Shipper Award for safely transporting hazardous materials by rail in 2021.

 "Safety is foundational to everything we do at CP.
 We are proud to collaborate with all participants in the supply chain that are working every day to prevent releases and safeguard the communities where we all live and work," said Coby Bullard, Vice-President Sales and Marketing.
 "These companies share our commitment to the safe transportation of essential products on our rail network.
 We must continue to collaborate and recognize safe rail shipping practices, with the goal of continuing to be the safest railway in North America."